ManasJayanth/SIC-Simulator-C/README.md

-SIC SImulator written in C
+SIC Simulator written in C